 The tower was built in the early 13th century by Qutb-ud-din Aibak, the first Muslim ruler of Delhi.
 The construction of the tower took several decades and was finally completed by his successor, Iltutmish.
 The tower is made of red and grey sandstones is adorned with intricate carvings.

 At over 72 meters high, Qutub Minar is the tallest brick minaret in the world!
-It is a beautiful example of Indo-Islamic architecture and is surrounded by several other important historical monuments, including the Iron Pillar of Delhi, which is believed to have been built in the 4th century AD.
+It is a beautiful example of Indo-Islamic architecture and is surrounded by several other important historical monuments.
+One unique attraction I would like to mention is the Iron Pillar of Delhi, which is believed to have been built in the 4th century AD.

 The tower has five distinct stories, each separated by a balcony.
 The first three stories are made of red sandstone and the top two stories are made of marble.
 The tower is decorated with intricate carvings and inscriptions from the Quran, making it a beautiful example of Islamic art.